 Tip: does your Windows system crash when you try to process massive amounts of data?
 Get past that problem by using one of these tools to view large files.

-What is the “Unexpected Store Exception” Error in Windows
+What Is the “Unexpected Store Exception” Error in Windows?

 The “Unexpected Store Exception” error is caused by various hardware and file integrity issues associated with the kernel memory module.
-The bug is also known as UNEXPECTED_STORE_EXCEPTION, and has a value of 0x00000154 which refers to a “stop code”, a special category of blue screen errors.
+The bug is also known as UNEXPECTED_STORE_EXCEPTION and has a value of 0x00000154, which refers to a “stop code,” a special category of blue screen errors.

-You can view your device kernel memory on the Task Manager under the Memory tab.
+You can view your device kernel memory in the Task Manager under the Memory tab.
 Compared to physical RAM, kernel memory is only a few hundred MB in size.
 It is further classified according to paged and non-paged pools.

 Anyway, here’s how to start tackling the “Unexpected Store Exception” error in Windows.

-1. Debug with WinDbg
+1. Debug With WinDbg